Christopher Luxon calls for accountability over $37m on inflated rentals for emergency accommodation - NZ Herald

 National Party leader Christopher Luxon says there needs to be accountability over a bungled emergency accommodation practice that happened for three years, but the minister in charge simply says lessons have been learnt.

-An Audit Office review found between November 2017 and the end of June 2020, the Ministry for Social Development paid out more than $37 million to private landlords and property managers to house homeless people, with landlords able to name their price in many cases.
+An Audit Office review found that between November 2017 and the end of June 2020, the Ministry for Social Development paid out more than $37 million to private landlords and property managers to house homeless people, with landlords able to name their price in many cases.

 Asked if heads would roll over the issue, Social Development Minister Carmel Sepuloni told Morning Report the most important thing was that the practice had stopped.